 Approximately 65 percent of residences in the Waimānalo Wastewater Service Area are served by a centralized wastewater collection, treatment, and disposal system.
 Wastewater is collected by a network of gravity sewers, and is then treated at the Waimānalo WWTP, which has a rated average design capacity of 1.1 mgd and average flow of approximately 0.7 mgd.
 The wastewater collection system, including the Kahawai Wastewater Pump Station, is owned by the State of Hawai'i and operated and maintained by the City and County of Honolulu.
+DHHL owns the sewer main lines in the homestead area near Waimanalo Beach Park north to the WWTP (see map at left).
 Homes in Waimānalo that are not connected to the public sewers are served by individual wastewater systems, which are generally either cesspools or septic tanks with leaching fields.
 The unsewered areas include certain portions of the low lying coastal areas and all of the inland agricultural lots.
 Nearly 15 percent of the homes in sewered areas are not connected to the sewer system and continue to use individual wastewater systems.
 There are water quality and public health concerns associated with the continued use of individual treatment systems (primarily cesspools) in the low-lying coastal areas.
 Algal blooms occur periodically in the nearshore waters of Waimānalo, possibly stemming from nutrient loading by individual wastewater treatment systems, stormwater runoff, and/or treatment plant effluent.